prorev/prorev.github.io/_posts/2020-01-10-nginx_disable-access-hidden-files.md

 tags:
    - htaccess
 ---
-How to customize Nginx config to disable access to _.htaccess_ file, and other hidden files (starting with the dot)
+How to customize Nginx config to disable access to _.htaccess_ file, and other hidden files (starting with the dot)?

 Global Restrictions to files starting with the _dot_ (.) would be like this: